Bridge Traditional Finance Blockchain for Global Access

 Investing in Bitcoin denotes that one buys the coin and holds it for the long-term.
 The fundamental strategy behind investing in Bitcoin is that such investors believe that despite market corrections, the price of their assets will ultimately go up.

-There are typically three types of traders in the cryptocurrency markets; whichever one you choose to become or already are is really a matter of personal preference.
+There are typically three types of traders in the cryptocurrency market.
+Choosing one depends entirely on personal preference.

 Market Analysis Techniques